karpistudio/Webflow-svg-text-animation/README.md

 #### We can follow these steps to replicate this effect on Webflow:

-* **Copy the code found here in main.js to the custom code section on the  Webflow page where you would like the svg elements to be animated.
-Add it into a <script> </script> tag.**
+* **Copy the code from  main.js to the custom code section on the  Webflow page where you want to animate svg text.
+Add it into a <script> </script> tag before the closing body tag in the custom code section.**
-* **Copy the code found here in main.css to the custom code section on the  Webflow page where you would like the svg elements to be animated.
-Add it into a <style> </style> tag.**
+* **Copy the code from main.css to the custom code section on the  Webflow page where you want to animate svg text.
+Add it into a <style> </style> tag inside the head tag.
 * **Add the class '.svg' to the svg text element/s you want to animate.
 (We have used the class '.svg', but you can name this class anything.
 If you decide to use another class name, this must also be changed from '.svg' as seen in the main.css file)**